-As research fellow at the Global Strategy Lab, Osgoode Hall Law School and the Canadian International Council, Roojin bridges law, human rights, and global health, and interweaves methods from the health, social, and juridical sciences.
-Her research has been featured in a range of peer-reviewed medical and public health journals such as The Lancet, PLOS One, and BMJ Global Health, scholarly legal journals including The Journal of Law, Medicine & Ethics; International Organizations Law Review; University of Ottawa Law Review and PKI Global Justice Journal, and edited volumes.
+As Research Fellow at the Global Strategy Lab, Fellow of the Canadian International Council, and doctoral candidate at Osgoode Hall Law School (York University), Roojin bridges law, human rights, and global health, and interweaves methods from the health, social, and juridical sciences.
+She holds a Joseph-Armand Bombardier Canada Graduate Doctoral Award, and has published in a range of peer-reviewed medical and public health journals, scholarly legal journals, and edited volumes.

 Having worked for government, nongovernmental and international organizations, Roojin is committed to generating scholarship that has salience and impact both within and beyond academia.
 Her academic career is inspired and enriched through deep engagement and dialogue with the broader community, evidenced by her contributions to national and international speaking events; interviews with print, radio, and television media; as well as her past and current collaborations on health rights advocacy with external partners such as the International Commission of Jurists, the HIV Legal Network, Birth Rights Bar Association of Canada, and the Canadian Partnership for Women and Children’s Health.